Investing Strategy Research

 You should never invest more money in the stock market or an index fund than you can afford to lose.
 You must ensure you have enough capital to cover your living expenses for at least one year in case of redundancy or family emergencies.

-When you have adequate investment capital, modern portfolio theory, and financial advisors suggest you invest your age in percent in fixed income such as bonds or treasuries and the rest in stocks, index funds, or real estate.
+When you have adequate investment capital, modern portfolio theory, and financial advisors suggest you invest your age in percent in fixed-income securities such as bonds or treasuries and the rest in stocks, index funds, or real estate.

 Age % invested in bonds % invested in stocks, funds, or real estate